abhor-g/abhor-g.github.io/index.md

 ---

 ## About Me
 I am a Machine Learning Engineer at Infocusp Innovations and a former Research Fellow at IIT Madras.
-My research interests lie at the intersection of reinforcement learning and human-centered AI.
-Methodologically, I focus on offline and safe reinforcement learning, with applications to control systems and healthcare.
-From a problem-driven perspective, I am interested in social behavior alignment, policy design, personalized education, and optimal human–AI and human–human pairing.
+My primary research interests are reinforcement learning and optimization for control systems and healthcare.

-My long-term goal is to build AI systems that can reliably operate in real-world scientific and engineering pipelines, respecting constraints, uncertainty, and safety, while aligning with human values and societal objectives.
+My long-term goal is to build AI systems that operate reliably in real-world scientific and engineering pipelines, satisfying constraints, uncertainty, and safety.

 Currently, I work on sleep stage detection and sleep enhancement using EEG and multimodal physiological signals.